gianlucb/Demo_EthVoting/README.md

-# Demo Dapps - Voting Contract on Ethereum
+# Demo Dapp - Voting Contract on Ethereum

 Simple application composed by a web page that calls an Ethereum contract to simulate a simple voting scenario.
 The web application uses a JS library to interact with a local Ethereum node ([Ganache](http://truffleframework.com/ganache/))

 ## Structure

 The solution is composed by: